soundgym/react-native-foreground-service/README.md

      ```
      <uses-permission android:name="android.permission.FOREGROUND_SERVICE"/>
      ```
-  2. Add VIForegroundService as a service to the application's `AndroidManifest.xml`:
+  2. Add LTForegroundService as a service to the application's `AndroidManifest.xml`:
      ```
-     <service android:name="com.leetaehong.foregroundservice.VIForegroundService"
+     <service android:name="com.leetaehong.foregroundservice.LTForegroundService"
      android:exported="true" <- If you want it to be maintained even after the app is turned off, default : "false"
      />
      ```